 - Turn Wi-Fi scanning or Bluetooth scanning on or off.

-To help first responders find you quickly, dial an emergency number.
-For example, dial 911 in the US or 112 in Europe.
+To help first responders find you quickly, your phone’s location can be sent when you dial or text an emergency number.
+For example, dialing 911 in the US or 112 in Europe.

 Turn emergency location service on or off

 - Tap Location Advanced Emergency Location Service.